morea-framework/morea-framework.github.io/src/userguide.md

 always a single "golden" version of a system, and distributed version control (i.e. git) where there can be many "different but equal" versions of a system.

+If you know of a related system, please let us know and we'll include it here.

 # Anatomy of a Module

 This section overviews the structure of the module [Foo](https://github.com/morea-framework/basic-template/tree/master/src/morea/foo) in the [basic-template](https://github.com/morea-framework/basic-template) system.
 Here is a